ramkri123/ptp-asymmetric-authentication/draft-ramki-ptp-hardware-rooted-attestation-latest.md

 Proximity proofs require correlation across multiple observers and RTT measurements.

 # IANA Considerations
-A new PTP TLV type for the attestation token.
+A new PTP TLV type for the signed token.

 A registry for token versions and signature algorithm identifiers.